 I had to do it!
 I had to create a blog so you and I could gripe about all of "The Crap" that we encounter everyday in our lives.
 Believe me, there is plenty!
 You can now come to this blog to Gripe because you have the right to do so.
 Over time, we will Gripe about topics ranging from sports to politics to just about all of the garbage that happens around us.
 When you Gripe, you can add your name or not.
 It's your right!
 You can vent any way you want.
 Use foul language if you are angry enough to and if you are offended, just Gripe It!
 Hell, we have been banned from Facebook twice!
 You can Gripe about people, places and things.
-The only thing I ask is if you are going to Gripe about someone and you use their name, make sure you have the facts straight.
+The only thing I ask is if you are going to Gripe about someone and you use their name, make sure you have the facts straight or say it's your opinion.
 Otherwise they will sue your and my ass off!
 It's your RIGHT TO GRIPE!
 You can respond to one of our Gripes or you can lay down your own Gripe.
 It's easy.
 To post your own Gripe just email it to firstname.lastname@example.org and we will get it on.
+You can also post a Gripe on our Facebook page.
+Just search The Right To Gripe.
+If you don't want to write it down, just click on one of the boxes below each Gripe to give your opinion.
 You can also become an official "Griper".
 All you need to do is "Sign Up" and create an account.
 IT'S FREE!
 So, don't sit back and take it, just GRIPE IT!

 Wednesday, September 21, 2011

 The Hotel Sterling - How Convenient Was The Flood